SpudGunMan/EQMap2/README.md

 - hi-res ability to extend to any monitor (early support)
 - ability to change settings for customization (early support)

+Feel free to pull issues/suggestions or forks to contribute!

 # Settings Keys

 | Command | Description |